 - Satisfactory Academic Progress is a requirement for all students enrolled in Ogle School.
-All students must maintain an academic grade (grade point average) and average cumulative attendance of 70% to be considered making satisfactory academic progress and to complete the scheduled course within the maximum time frame.
-Ogle School's academic year is defined as 910 hours. - 2.
+All students must maintain an academic grade percentage of 70% and average cumulative attendance of 70% to be considered making satisfactory academic progress and to complete the scheduled course within the maximum time frame.
+Ogle School's academic year is defined as 900 hours. - 2.
 The maximum time a student has to complete is 143% of the course length.
 All minimum course lengths are determined by The Texas Department of Licensing and Regulation.
 Students who have not completed the course within the maximum time frame may continue as a student at the institution on a cash pay basis.
+However, at no time can a student exceed 150% of the program length regardless of payment method.